 Admission to the Department of Justice Studies

 The Justice Studies Department requires further that the bachelor’s degree be in social science or an intimately related science.
 We require a cumulative grade point average at least 3.0 or higher for the last 60 units and a “B” or higher in research methods and statistics.
-Further, we also require the general GRE scores, at least 2 letters of recommendation, and a 500 word research statement.
+Further, we also require at least 2 letters of recommendation and a 500 word research statement.

-Please use the “Applicant Evaluation Form” on the Forms page of the Department’s website.
-A personal statement that summarizes a student’s background and possible career objectives should be submitted to the Department.

 Admission Status